All links go directly to official Clovis, California government websites.

 Jail & Inmate Records

-The Fresno County Detention Center serves as the primary jail facility for the county, processing arrestees through a standard booking procedure that includes photographing, fingerprinting, and recording personal information into the system.
+The Fresno County Detention Center is the primary jail facility for the county, processing arrestees through a standard booking procedure that includes photographing, fingerprinting, and recording personal information into the system.
 Families and attorneys can locate inmates using the Sheriff's Office website's inmate locator tool.
 Visitation at the facility follows strict guidelines and requires advance appointments.
 Bail in Fresno County operates under California state law, with options for cash bail or bail bonds.

 Arrest Records

-The Fresno County Sheriff's Office and municipal police departments each maintain arrest records for individuals taken into custody within their jurisdictions.
+The Fresno County Sheriff's Office and municipal police departments each maintain arrest records For people taken into custody within their jurisdictions.
 Residents and attorneys seeking these records must submit formal requests to the appropriate law enforcement agency.
 The records typically contain personal details, specific charges filed, and circumstances surrounding the arrest.
 Access to this information is governed by the California Public Records Act, which balances transparency with privacy protections for sensitive details.

 Court Records